janus-idp/demo-setup/charts/vault/README.md

 ## Post installation verification

-NOTE:: There is a known intermitten [issue](https://github.com/hashicorp/vault-helm/issues/674) with the helm install of vault where the generated certificate is not valid for the vault service after initial install.
+NOTE: There is a known intermittent [issue](https://github.com/hashicorp/vault-helm/issues/674) with the helm install of vault where the generated certificate is not valid for the vault service after initial install.
 Check the logs for the vault pod auto-inialize containers for errors.

 ```bash
 oc logs vault-0 -c auto-initializer